 Most people don't know what to expect or what the possible outcome of their case could be.
 By contacting our firm, you can rest assured that your cyber crime,

 probation violation case is in the hands of someone who knows exactly how to handle cases in your area.
 It doesn't matter what type of charges you are facing or how serious those charges are, you owe it to yourself to speak with one of our attorneys.

 The sooner an attorney gets involved in your case the more likely they will be able to gather the proper evidence, which includes but is not limited to police reports, witness statements, videos and 911 calls.
 In some instances, we can even prevent criminal charges from being filed against you!
 To learn more, visit our 5 things to know before hiring a criminal attorney page.
 If you need a Miami criminal defense attorney, our firm can help.

 We are experienced, we are passionate and we are aggressive.
-Our reputation as high-quality Miami criminal lawyers is one of providing superior representation to all of our clients in Miami Dade County and throughout the State of Florida, including Miami-Dade County, Broward County, Monroe County, Palm Beach County and Volusia County.
+We represent clients throughout the State of Florida, including Miami-Dade County, Broward County, Monroe County, Palm Beach County and Volusia County.
 We have been involved in cases in all Florida courts, and one of our lawyers is now also licensed to practice in federal courts in the Middle District of Florida.
 Our entire practice is dedicated solely to criminal defense, and with a targeted focus comes an increased skill.
-We promise to use this skill for your benefit to get your charged dropped!
+We promise to use this skill for your benefit to get your charge(s) dropped!

-Contact Hager & Schwartz today to discuss your case.
+Contact Hager & Schwartz, P.A. today to discuss your case.

-We also serve clients in Broward County, Volusia County, Collier County and Miami-Dade County.
+We serve clients in Broward County, Volusia County, Collier County and Miami-Dade County.